-Reduce Patient Safety Risks With Vaccinations, Including COVID-19
+Reduce Patient Safety Risks With Vaccinations

-Generally, vaccine administration is regarded as a simple office procedure, often performed without the direct supervision of a physician or licensed professional.
-Although vaccinations are a routine procedure, it is important to remain vigilant about patient safety considerations.
-Whether you are seeing children or adults for COVID-19 vaccinations, travel abroad, or general disease prevention, take time to assess the vaccine administration protocol in your practice.
+Generally, vaccine administration is regarded as a simple office procedure, often performed without the direct supervision of a physician or licensed practitioner.
+Although vaccinations are a routine procedure, it is important to remain mindful of patient safety considerations, risk mitigation, and how to respond when a patient or parent refuses vaccination.
+Whether you are seeing children or adults for travel abroad or general disease prevention, take time to assess the vaccine administration protocols in your practice.

-What to Do When a Patient or Parent Declines Vaccines
+When a Patient or Parent Declines Vaccines

-Consider the following points when talking with patients (or their guardians) about the potential consequences of declining vaccination.
+Consider the following points when talking with patients (or their guardians) about the potential consequences of declining vaccination:

 - Not vaccinating can result in disease or even death.